Hercule Poirot's Christmas

-Hercule Poirot's Christmas is a work of detective fiction by British writer Agatha Christie, first published in the UK by the Collins Crime Club on 19 December 1938 (although the first edition is copyright dated 1939).
+Hercule Poirot's Christmas is a mystery novel by the English writer Agatha Christie, first published in the UK by the Collins Crime Club on 19 December 1938 (although the first edition is copyright dated 1939).
 It retailed at seven shillings and sixpence (7/6).

 It was published in the US by Dodd, Mead and Company in February 1939 under the title of Murder for Christmas.
 This edition retailed at $2.00.
 A paperback edition in the US by Avon books in 1947 changed the title again to A Holiday for Murder.
 The book features the Belgian detective Hercule Poirot and is a locked room mystery.
 The premise is a family reuniting for Christmas, and they find the host of the gathering murdered in a private room.

 Plot summary

 Multi-millionaire Simeon Lee, frail in his old age, unexpectedly invites his family to gather at his home for Christmas.
 The gesture is met with suspicion by the guests.
 Simeon is not given to warm family sentiment, and the family are not on good terms, particularly with the black sheep of the family, Harry.
 Simeon also searched out his orphaned, Spanish-born granddaughter, Pilar Estravados, and has invited her to live in his house.
 None of the siblings has met their late sister Jennifer's daughter before; she proves to be delightful.

 Simeon is intent on playing a cruel game with his family's emotions.
 Stephen Farr, a surprise guest, arrives on Christmas Eve.
 He is the son of Simeon's former partner in the diamond mines, welcomed warmly by Simeon.
 Simeon calls his family together that afternoon, to hear him on the telephone with his attorney, saying he wants to update his will after Christmas.
 This incomplete information stirs up negative feelings among his sons and their wives.

 After dinner on Christmas Eve, the sounds of crashing furniture and a hideous scream are heard by several people, who rush to Simeon's room.
 When they get to his door, they find it locked and have to break it down.
 The sight revealed includes heavy furniture overturned, crockery smashed, and Simeon dead, his throat slit, in a great pool of blood, a grisly and shocking sight.
 The local police superintendent is already at the front door, before anyone could call the police.
 Superintendent Sugden notices Pilar pick up something from the floor.
 He insists that she give the small bit of rubber and a small object made of wood to him.

 Sugden explains that he is at the house by prior arrangement with the victim, who confided to him the theft of a substantial quantity of uncut diamonds from his safe.
 Poirot accompanies Colonel Johnson to investigate this murder.
 The murder generates many questions.
 How was the victim killed inside a locked room?
 Was the murder connected to the theft of the diamonds?
 And what is the significance of the small triangle of rubber and the peg first noticed by Pilar?